 Look at the Daily Values

 Underneath the Calories line, you’ll see a list of nutrients.
-This includes total fat, sodium, protein, and vitamins like A and C. For each of them, you’ll see a % Daily Value (DV).
+This includes total fat, sodium, protein, and, until requirements change in 2020, vitamins like A and C. For each of them, you’ll see a % Daily Value (DV).
 This is the percentage of your daily nutrient needs you get from a single serving of that food, based on an average person who eats a 2,000-calorie-a-day diet.
 (Again, most kids need around 2,000 calories daily.)
 This can give you a good idea of whether a food is a poor, OK, or good source of a nutrient.
 A Daily Value of 5% or less is “low” in a nutrient.
 A Daily Value of 20% or more is “high” in a nutrient.

 It’s good to have foods that are high in:

 - Vitamin D

 But go easy on foods that are high in:

 Nutrition labels don’t list Daily Values for three nutrients: protein, trans fats, and sugar.
 (Though by 2020, food companies will be required to list added sugars and their daily values on the label.)
 Moderate amounts of protein are healthy.
 But too much sugar can cause weight gain and other problems, so in general, the lower this number, the better.
 It is recommended that added sugars not exceed 10% of your daily calories.
 And trans fats, which are not good in any amount, were banned as of June 2018.

 Any food that’s made from more than one ingredient has to list them.
 This list is separate from the Nutrition Facts chart.
 It’s important to read it through, because it can give you extra information, like whether a food has an ingredient your child is allergic to.